Akinisie Sivuarapik named Nord-du-Québec Artist of the Year

-Created in 1980, the Avataq Cultural Institute is dedicated to protecting and promoting the language and culture of Nunavimmiut (Inuit in Nunavik).
+Created in 1980, the Avataq Cultural Institute This link will open in a new window is dedicated to protecting and promoting the language and culture of Nunavimmiut (Inuit in Nunavik).
 In the spring of 2009, Avataq set up a department called Aumaaggiivik, the Nunavik Arts Secretariat, with the financial assistance of the Kativik Regional Government and Makivik Corporation.
 Taking its name from the Inuktitut word meaning “the place where sparks are born,” Aumaaggiivik was created with the goal of promoting the arts in Nunavik, as well as encouraging economic development and the creation of long-term employment in the region’s arts and culture sector.
 To this end, it supports artists in all disciplines (visual arts, music, media arts, literature, story-telling, etc.) by advancing their careers through a program of grants and specialized training.
 Aumaaggiivik also provides artistic residencies, and supports the creation of local infrastructures to provide workspaces for artists and promote the arts both within and outside the region.

 La Fabrique culturelle

-La Fabrique culturelle is Télé-Québec’s digital cultural platform.
+La Fabrique culturelle This link will open in a new window is Télé-Québec’s digital cultural platform.
 It draws content from Télé-Québec’s ten regional bureaus and some 100 cultural partners and community members.
 Its mission is to offer visibility to arts and culture by promoting Québec’s cultural identity throughout the province, mainly through the creative efforts of artists and artisans.